Sea Breeze Resort

-Manta Ray Tour in Coral Bay (all year round)
+(3) Manta Ray Tour in Coral Bay (all year round)

-Coral Bay is the only known destination in the world to have all year round Giant Manta interaction.
-In Exmouth we have them around all year too, but nobody offers any specific tours.
-There is a good chance you will see Mantas during a Whale Shark or Dive Trip.
+Coral Bay is the only known destination in the world to have year round Giant Manta interaction.
+In Exmouth, we also have giant Manta’s year round however nobody offers specific tours.
+There is a high chance you will see Mantas during a Whale Shark or Dive Trip.
 Snorkelling with these harmless, gentle giants is an experience of a lifetime!
-There is no guarantee to see them in Coral Bay, but the chances are very, very high.
+While there is no guarantee you’ll see them in Coral Bay, the chances are very, very high.
 Similar to the Whale Shark operations, they use a spotter plane to find the Mantas.
-Several cleaning stations and the massive shallow turquoise lagoon offer the perfect place to snorkel with them.
-These gentle giants grow up to a 7 meter in wingspan, yet most of the Mantas are around 3-5 metres!
+Several cleaning stations and the large, shallow turquoise lagoon offer the perfect place to snorkel with them.
+These gentle giants grow up to 7 metres in wingspan, yet most of the Mantas are around 3-5 metres!

-Humpback Whale Watching (July to November)
+(4) Humpback Whale Watching (July to November)

-Turtle Tour at night to see them laying their eggs (October to January)
+(5) Turtle Tour at night to see them laying their eggs (October to January)

 Yes I know what you are thinking: ‘we do it ourselves or, been there done that…’ Believe me, the stuff you are going to see with a guide is just unbelievable and you would never have known how diverse the Cape Range is!
 If you think you need to save a buck, don’t save it on the wrong thing!
 The wildlife you will miss out on, the history and insight information makes one of these trips priceless!

-Sunset at the Lighthouse with a drink
+(8) Sunset at the Lighthouse with a drink

 Sitting at the Lighthouse overlooking the Indian Ocean at sunset eating some snacks and having a cold one is just magic.
 What more can you ask for?
 Cheap and breathtaking!

-Glass Bottom Boat Tour
+(9) Glass Bottom Boat Tour

-Snorkelling Turquoise Bay, Oyster Stacks and Lakeside
+(10) Snorkelling Turquoise Bay, Oyster Stacks and Lakeside

-Sunbathing at Sandy Bay
+(11) Sunbathing at Sandy Bay

-Dive the Navy Pier, Lighthouse Bay and Muiron Islands
+(13) Dive Lighthouse Bay and Muiron Islands

-Fly Fish the flats at Bundegi and Ningaloo Reef
+(14) Fly Fish the flats at Bundegi and Ningaloo Reef

-Not many people know that this region is also a world-class fly fishing destination!
+Not many people are aware that this region is also a world-class fly fishing destination!
 Bonefish, Tarpon, Giant Trevally, Milkfish and Permit are building the Holy Grail of fly-fishing.
 Exmouth has the only known Bonefish population that can be fished all year round!
 People from all over the world come to Exmouth to catch and release these challenging fish!

-If you can afford it, stay a night or more at Sal Salis Wilderness Resort
+(15) If you can afford it, stay a night or more at Sal Salis Wilderness Resort

-Dinner at Whalers and Pinocchio’s Restaurant
+(16) Dinner at Whalers and Pinocchio’s Restaurant

 If you are in for some great tucker, perfect service and good value for your dollar then you’d better book a table here!
 At Pinocchio’s they have a beautiful verandah and sitting outside is the go!
-Live music at the Whalers almost every Wednesday, so if you are after a romantic dinner you might want to choose a table a bit away from the music.
+Live music at the Whalers almost every Wednesday, so if you are after a romantic dinner you might want to choose a table away from the music.

 Please remember you need a car when visiting Exmouth!